stealth/tensor-pwn/README.md

 There also exist [tables for a safety overview](https://github.com/huggingface/safetensors), but it has to be read with caution, e.g. their safety assumption for h5 files is wrong (see *TensorFlow* section).

+Tar
+---

+Inside `tarpwn` you will find how to overwrite local files and therefore remotely execute code when attackers inject data in your network path when you are fetching training data.

 PyTorch